TheodoreCha/TheodoreCha.github.io/_posts/rails/2022-08-15-tdd-graphql-on-rails.md

     end
   end
 end
 ```

+Now, we run the spec file, all tests will pass.

 ### Mutations
 ----------------------------------------
 #### Setup a service

-Before setting up the spec file, I want to decouple a creation logic from the GraphQL resolver because:
+Before setting up the spec file, I want to decouple a creation logic from the GraphQL resolver to a service object because:

 - Thin Rails controller and GraphQL resolver: they are mainly responsible for understanding requests and responses.
 - Re-usable services